-Some organizations opt for building private 5G edge networks, but leaders at our retailer decide to contract and collaborate with a third-party service provider for its 5G capability and edge computing needs.
+Some organisations opt for building private 5G edge networks, but leaders at our retailer decide to contract and collaborate with a third-party service provider for its 5G capability and edge computing needs.

 Stacked use case in retail: Smart shelves and inventory management.
-With a 5G edge platform in place, our retailer begins to outfit its stores with wireless video cameras and sensors to monitor store shelves and track inventory.
-The system monitors incoming data to proactively alerts store associates to replenish the shelves, identify misplaced items, and keep inventory levels up to date.9
+With a 5G edge platform in place, our retailer begins to outfit its stores with wireless video cameras and sensors to monitor store shelves and track stock.
+The system monitors incoming data to proactively alerts store associates to replenish the shelves, identify misplaced items and keep stock levels up to date.9

-Stacked use case in retail: Freshness tracking and experience personalization.
-With the smart shelf and inventory management systems in place, leaders recognize that the retailer needs a better understanding of customer traffic patterns and deeper insights into fast-moving inventory.
-In its produce department, the store adds AI-driven algorithms to the existing camera-vision system to track freshness and dynamically adjust pricing on digital signage to encourage demand, optimize sales, and minimize waste.11 Again, the retailer can build on the same 5G edge platform and camera surveillance system that supports the smart shelves application to detect aging fruit and vegetables.
+Stacked use case in retail: Freshness tracking and experience personalisation.
+With the smart shelf and stock management systems in place, leaders recognise that the retailer needs a better understanding of customer traffic patterns and deeper insights into fast-moving inventory.
+In its produce department, the store adds AI-driven algorithms to the existing camera-vision system to track freshness and dynamically adjust pricing on digital signage to encourage demand, optimise sales and minimise waste.11 Again, the retailer can build on the same 5G edge platform and camera surveillance system that supports the smart shelves application to detect aging fruit and vegetables.